kuzzleio/documentation-old/src/guide/essentials/real-time.md

 # Real-time Notifications

-Kuzzle Backend features highly customizable notifications thanks to its **pub/sub engine** which lets you configure live subscriptions to any dataset.
+Kuzzle features highly customizable notifications thanks to its **real-time engine** which lets you configure live subscriptions to any dataset.
 These live subscriptions are a great way to **track** changes in specific subsets of data.

 ---

 ## Introduction

 Imagine you are developing a collaborative TO-DO application like [this](http://kuzzle.io/demos-tutorials/real-time-collaborative-todo-list/) one.
-All the TO-DO items are persisted in Kuzzle Backend (in a collection called `todos`) so, once clients start, they fetch every available TO-DO items via a simple document search.
+All the TO-DO items are persisted in Kuzzle (in a collection called `todos`) so, once clients start, they fetch every available TO-DO items via a simple document search.

 But imagine that one of the users (let's call her Ann), adds a new TO-DO item.
 In order for other users (let's call them Tom and Matt) to display these new item, they need to perform a new document search on the corresponding data collection.
 They will not see the new items until they refresh (or restart) their application.